 The older I get, the more serious my relationships can become.

 Since I'm eighteen, I'm technically old enough to get married.
 I'm nearly ready to date "for real."
-Sometime within the next couple of years, I true love red jpgmight even meet the guy I'll end up marrying.
+Sometime within the next couple of years, I might even meet the guy I'll end up marrying.
 Even if I casually date a couple of the guys at my school or my church- because we're getting older and more mature- our fun and casual dates could turn into something more.
 At this point in my life I'd like to branch out a little and meet my future spouse somewhere other than the place I've grown up.

 I'm moving away soon.